 Land-based healing

-Land-based activities such as hunting/trapping/harvesting/ fishing, education, ceremony, gathering traditional medicines, and recreation (walking, hiking, camping) recognize that cultural identity is interwoven with and connected to land and water.
-Connecting with the land increases positive mental health and wellness outcomes.
+Land-based activities such as hunting, trapping, harvesting, fishing, education, ceremony, gathering traditional medicines, and recreation (walking, hiking, camping) recognize that cultural identity is deeply interwoven with and connected to the land and water.
+Connecting with the land supports positive mental health and overall wellness.

 Words hold knowledge